 Allow the wood to dry before you use Liquid Wood.
 Liquid Wood can be injected or poured into the log where it will surround the existing wood cells and basically petrify them.
 You drill small holes and then use a large (60 cc) syringe with or without a large gauge needle to inject the Liquid Wood into the log.
 These syringes can be purchased at farm stores or veterinary supply stores.
 You won’t need to drill if the wood is really spongy.
 An excellent application for Liquid Wood is a hollow log.
 I’ve tested logs before they were treated with Liquid Wood and then a day afterwards and the difference is amazing.
 You’ll go from hollow to rock solid.
 Just be sure that the log’s entire outer shell is still intact before you blithely pump several gallons of the material into the cavity.
 One of our customers hadn’t realized that his hollow log had a gaping hole on the interior face and he ended up with quite a bit of Liquid Wood in the crawl space before he realized what was happening.

-If the rotted area of your log has wood missing and a large hole is staring at you you need a different approach.
+If the rotted area of your log has wood missing and a large hole is staring at you then you need a different approach.
 Liquid Wood can be used as a primer but you’ll need Wood Epox a 2-part putty type system to fill the void.
 This product can be shaped while still soft and can be nailed sawn drilled painted etc. when cured.
 Because it dries white you can use dry tints to mix in to match the color of your logs or you can paint it a light tan color and then apply your log home stain/finish over the top.
 You don’t have to use 100% Wood Epox to fill the void you can use other pieces of wood to take up some of the space.
 As with our discussion of Liquid Wood earlier consider an application of borates to the cavity wall before you proceed.
 Once you complete the patch you can’t apply borates; they won’t be able to penetrate the epoxy to get to the wood beneath.

 Either you or the professional you hire will need to be the judge of the condition of your logs and what can be repaired and what should be replaced.
 If you have an extremely ugly and rotted log right by your front door you may want to consider replacing the log or the log face.
 Even a careful restoration may not look original especially since you won’t be putting paint over the log to hide it.
 For reasons against using paint on log homes please see the Restoration #1 article at the web site newsletter library.
 For information on replacing logs read our Restoration Part 3 article.
 While log replacement has its rightful place in the restoration industry often you can save substantial time effort and money by using the epoxies mentioned here.